alexwlchan/alexwlchan.net/src/_articles/2021/2021-10-14-console-copying.md

 ---
-layout: post
+layout: article
 date: 2021-10-14 18:09:09 +00:00
 title: Prevent accidentally copying the prompt character in console code snippets
 summary: When I include console commands in a blog post, I don't want somebody to accidentally copy the command prompt.
 CSS lets me avoid that.
-tags:
-  - markdown
-  - css
+topics:
-  - blogging about blogging
+  - Blogging about blogging
-old_syntax_highlighting: true
+  - CSS
 ---

 My posts often include some commands to be run at a console, for example: